Event box

 Preserving Your Digital Scholarship Projects

-Preserving Your Digital Scholarship Projects In-Person / Online
+Preserving Your Digital Scholarship Projects Online

 Don't lose all that hard work you've put into creating a digital scholarship project!
 With all the moving parts involved, digital scholarship projects can “break” two or three years after completion when preservation concerns aren’t considered.
 Websites require maintenance, platforms like Omeka and StoryMaps need version updates, file formats become obsolete – making projects interactive and accessible over the long-term can be complex.